Skip to main content

 please email soeinfo@ufv.ca

-To keep going with the ECE program, you will need to apply to UFV after you graduate high school.
-Applications will open October 31st.
-How to Apply to UFV - ECE.
+You will need to apply to UFV to continue the ECE Certificate program after you graduate from high school.
+Applications open October 1st for the next Fall intake.
+Check out our step-by-step guide How to Apply to UFV - ECE.

-Child and Youth Care - Bachelor of Arts - If you decide to move on from the ECE program, you can apply some credits towards a Bachelor of Arts.
+Child and Youth Care - Bachelor of Arts – Whether you decide to continue in the ECE Certificate or change to another program, you can apply some of your credits to the BA in Child and Youth Care.

 Yuri, Teacher candidate